AlmaLinux/almalinux.org/content/blog/2024-10-22-introducing-almalinux-os-kitten.md

 First, this is not "AlmaLinux Stream."
 CentOS Stream is a product of the CentOS community--it's the ultimate destination of the CentOS community's work.
 AlmaLinux OS Kitten is not a product at all, it is meant as a vehicle along the journey of development of the next version of AlmaLinux.

 We are using our freedom here to do a bunch of work in preparation for AlmaLinux OS 10.
-On our wiki, you will find a list of differences below, and read the full [AlmaLinux OS Kitten 10 release notes](https://wiki.almalinux.org/release-notes/kitten-10).
+Below you will find a list of the big differences, and on our wiki you can find the full [AlmaLinux OS Kitten 10 release notes](https://wiki.almalinux.org/release-notes/kitten-10).

 ### Re-enabling Frame Pointers